ABOUT OHENRO

 • I want a romantic partner.

-• I want to embark on a journey of self-discovery.
+• I want to find myself.

 What does the red stamp mean?